Presented by Boise State University Department of Accountancy and University of Idaho College of Law

 For CPAs, attorneys and other tax professionals

 The Gem State Tax Symposium brings top national and Idaho speakers to Boise State to discuss current tax issues, law changes and policy issues professionals are facing.
-The 2018 Symposium will be held on Friday, June 1, 2018.
-Participants can earn up to 9 CPE credits or 7.5 CLE credits.**
+The 2018 Symposium was held on Friday, June 1, 2018.
+Participants could earn up to 9 CPE credits or 7.5 CLE credits.**

 2019 Plenary Speakers:

 Thank you to our 2018 Platinum Sponsors: Ahrens DeAngeli Law Group • Deloitte Gold Sponsors: Eide Bailly LLP • Hawley Troxell • Idaho Power Company • KPMG • Ripley Doorn & Company PLLC • Woolston & Tarter P.C.
 Silver Sponsors: Harris CPAs • JR Simplot Company • Boise Cascade